CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Problem solving is the most important skill as a programmer.
+Also being methodical and a logical thinker.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+Break down the problem into smaller steps.
+Creating a mind map will help.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Research and then simplify into smaller steps.
+Sometimes if the answer is not obvious then taking a break helps.